TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/StoringChanges/Index.rst

 versions of TYPO3 CMS.

-Nowadays the only usecase for TCA changes in :file:`ext_tables.php` is to override TCA definitions done the :file:`ext_tables.php` of a legacy extension.
-TCA overrides cannot be used in this case until the extension author migrates his code.
+Nowadays the only usecase for TCA changes in :file:`ext_tables.php` is to override TCA definitions done in the :file:`ext_tables.php` of a legacy extension.
+TCA overrides cannot be used in this case until the author of the legacy extension migrates his code.

 .. _storing-changes-on-the-fly: